 When it comes to finding friends, perhaps the first step is understanding what exactly friendship is.
 Does it mean you have each other in your Facebook list?
-Or that you see each other every Tuesday at book club?
+Or that you see each other every Tuesday when you play racquetball?
 Not really.
 A relationship needs to have some key elements in order to be labeled as friendship.

 A Personal Relationship That Is Reciprocated

 Other people, however, might act "friendly" with someone but not consider them a friend for quite a while.
 Perhaps these types of people need to get know someone better before they even consider labeling them as a friend.
-Or perhaps they already have a lot of friends and therefore wouldn't consider someone they see at book club and nowhere else a friend.
+Or perhaps they already have a lot of friends and therefore wouldn't consider someone they occasionally at social events a friend.

 - Has told you that you are a friend or has introduced you as their friend.